 A private boat tour is a great way to enjoy all there is at Lake Como.
 These can be private organized tours, personal tours, or you can even rent a boat for a reasonable price.
 We rented a boat for 3 hours for around 150 Euro one time and brought paninis with us.
 We stopped at a quiet spot and caught a swim while enjoying our lunch.
 It was definitely a highlight of that trip.
 Oh and there’s no license required to drive a boat here!

 There are also many private tours available including a kayaking trip or a sailing cruise.

 There is a large bus network to get around the lake.
 It may be useful if you want to head to lake Lugano for the day or get a different view of the lake.
 Here’s a link to the lines and timetables (use Google translate to view in English).

-Our Stay in Menaggio
+Where to Stay in Menaggio

-Things to do From Menaggio
+Things to do in Menaggio

-Take the Ferry to Varenna and Explore a Villa
+Take the Ferry to Varenna

 I see why Rick Steve’s recommended Varenna as the place to stay at Lake Como.
 The town is pedestrian-only with hilly narrow cobblestone streets lined with shops and restaurants.
 The feel of the town is serene and peaceful.
 I am telling you I could stay here forever.
 Give me mountains and a lake and I’m in heaven.

 We visited a villa in Varenna called Villa Monastero.
 This was the first and only villa I’ve visited so I have no idea how it compares, although from a boat trip we did I think there are other, more glamorous villas at other areas around the lake.